krishaamer/green-filter-research/research/literature/sustainability.md

 #### Growing Population {#growing-population}

-In November 2022, Planet Earth’s population reached 8 Billion people
+Earth’s population reached 8 Billion people In November 2022
-\[@theeconomictimesClimateChangeEarth2022\] and is

--   The future population projections in
-    @unitednationsdepartmentofeconomicandsocialaffairspopulationdivisionWorldPopulationProspects2022
-    predict 8.5B people by 2030 and 9.7B by 2050.
+\[@theeconomictimesClimateChangeEarth2022\] and population projections by \[@unWorldPopulationProspects2022\] predict 8.5B people by 2030 and
+9.7B by 2050. \[@hassounFoodProcessingCurrent2023\] forecasts increase
+of global food demand by 62% including impact of climate change.

 -   While population growth puts higher pressure on Earth’s resources, some research shows the effect is more from wasteful lifestyles than the raw number of people \[@cardinaleBiodiversityLossIts2012\]